pichasso/pichasso/README.md

 ## Service Test

 Open route `/image/test`, page will show all options available on this service.
+The pdf test interface is available on route `/pdf/test`.
-Start pichassso with `npm start`.
+Start pichassso with second step of setup or locally using `npm start`.

 ## Test

-`npm test`
-or `npm run mocha` (will only run mocha) or `npm run lint` (will only lint)
+Locally use `npm test` or for docker try `docker-compose exec web npm test` instead. or `npm run mocha` (will only run mocha) or `npm run lint` (will only lint)